vishalchovatiya/CPP_Templates/Memory model of C++ object.md

 ### Bit about this article
 - Here I have tried to show you how different objects are stored in memory.
 We are not going to discuss compiler augmented code, name mangling & working of any C++ mechanism.
+I have also ignored stack growth direction.
 - It's just all about how different object will be represented in memory.

 ### Memory layout of the simple non-polymorphic class